jeppeww/chess/README.md

-A basic game of chess, player through the command line.
+A basic game of chess, played through the command line.